All-Active HA for NGINX Plus on the Google Cloud Platform

 On the Disks subtab, verify that the checkbox labeled Delete boot disk when instance is deleted is checked.

-Instances created from this template are ephemeral instantiations of the gold image, so we want GCE to reclaim the disk when the instance is terminated.
-New instances are always based on the gold image, so there is no reason to have the instantiations persist on disk when the instance is deleted.
+Instances from this template are ephemeral instantiations of the gold image.
+So, we want GCE to reclaim the disk when the instance is terminated.
+New instances are always based on the gold image.
+So, there is no reason to keep the instantiations on disk when the instance is deleted.

 -